Wilhelm Wackernagel

-He studied Classical and Germanic literature at the University of Berlin as a pupil of August Boeckh and Karl Lachmann.
-In 1833 he moved to Basel, where from 1835 to 1869, he was a professor of German language and literature at the university.
-While at Basel, he turned down offers for professorships in Berlin, Munich, Tübingen and Vienna.
+Wackernagel studied Classical and Germanic literature at the University of Berlin as a pupil of August Boeckh and Karl Lachmann.
+In 1833, he moved to Basel, where from 1835 to 1869, he was a professor of German language and literature at the university.
+While at Basel, he turned down offers for professorships in Berlin, Munich, Tübingen, and Vienna.

 Works

 He was considered the leading Germanist after the death of Jacob Grimm in 1863.
 A number of Wackernagel's significant works were published posthumously.
 The following are some of his principal writings: